Category Archives: What the heck?

 The classic operation would have been to make an incision along the sternocleidomastoid on the right side.
 The nail head would be approached directly.
 Since long, thin objects can be notoriously difficult to locate, fluoro can be very helpful.
 The exact position with respect to the carotid and jugular can be ascertained.
 Then the nail head is grasped with a clamp, and the nail gently pulled out along its axis.
 A nice, long wait for any evidence of bleeding should occur.
 The area can then be irrigated and the incision closed.
 Skin antibiotics can be given postop, but only one dose at most.

 Having said that, I opted for a different approach based on an old blog post here.
-Tune in on Wednesday to see what I really did.
+Tune in to the final post in this series to see what I really did.

 Nail In The Neck: Part 2